LIVE PHYSICS // checking…

 Given this pallet, in this thermal state, what conveyor motion profile is safe right now?

 The result is per-pallet decisioning: speed, acceleration, deceleration, lateral g-tolerance, and the failure mode that would otherwise govern — slip, top-item slide, load shift, or tip-over.
 A PLC can throttle the next conveyor zone with it.
 A WMS can flag the pallet for re-wrap.
 A human can look at the replay and agree.
+You just did, above.

 Failures in slow motion